Maryland escapes another early deficit but can’t seal the deal in a loss to No. 23 Wisconsin

+Right now, close isn’t enough.
+This loss sent the Terps (8-7, 0-4 Big Ten) tumbling to an 0-4 start in conference play for the first time since 1992-93, and their hopes of salvaging an NCAA tournament-worthy campaign have faded rapidly.

-Senior guard Eric Ayala hit a three-pointer with four seconds to go, trimming Maryland’s deficit to 70-69, and the Terps fouled Wisconsin’s Brad Davison.
-He missed both attempts, but it didn’t matter — Ayala’s desperate half-court heave was off the mark.
-Maryland fell to 0-4 in conference play for the first time since 1992-93, and its hopes of salvaging an NCAA tournament-worthy campaign have faded rapidly.
+A win against the Badgers could have provided a jolt of optimism in a season defined by Mark Turgeon’s abrupt departure and lackluster performances.
+The Terps kept the game tight through the second half, and senior guard Eric Ayala hit a three-pointer with four seconds to go, trimming their deficit to 70-69.
+Clinging to hope of an upset, the Terps fouled Wisconsin’s Brad Davison.
+Davison was off the mark on both free throws — the second one was an intentional miss, Wisconsin Coach Greg Gard said — but it didn’t matter.
+Ayala’s desperate half-court heave didn’t connect.

+“It’s all about hitting a stride,” Ayala said.
+“Tonight was a winnable game.”

-Before Davison’s misses, Wisconsin hit six straight attempts from the foul line in the final 30 seconds to keep Maryland (8-7, 0-4 Big Ten) from finishing the comeback.
+Before Davison’s misses, Wisconsin had made six straight attempts from the foul line in the final 30 seconds to keep Maryland from finishing the comeback.
 Fatts Russell drew a foul with 36 seconds to go, and the Terps’ senior point guard made just one of two attempts to trim their deficit to 64-62.
 After that, Maryland needed the Badgers (13-2, 4-1) to falter from the free throw line to have a chance.

-After Ayala didn’t score in the first half, he led the surge, recording 19 points after halftime, including four shots from three-point range.
-Maryland shot 59.3 percent from the field during the second half and made 5 of 10 attempts from deep.
+Ayala didn’t score in the first half, but he led the surge, recording 19 points after halftime and making four shots from three-point range.
+Ayala was limited in the first half because he picked up two fouls, and he said he had a better sense of how the Badgers wanted to guard him after halftime.

+But there was also a desire to win that made it seem as though Ayala “just made his mind up to go play,” Manning said.

+With better ball movement, Maryland shot 59.3 percent from the field during the second half and made 5 of 10 attempts from deep.
 The Terps needed that boost after another poor start: They trailed 29-8 after 12 minutes.

 Maryland managed to limit Wisconsin star Johnny Davis to 7-for-19 shooting for 19 points.
 Tyler Wahl lifted the Badgers instead, scoring a career-high 21 points.